SUSE/cap-terraform/aks/README.md

 4. `terraform apply plan <PLAN-path>`

 5. A kubeconfig named aksk8scfg is generated in the same directory TF is run from.
 Set your KUBECONFIG env var to point to this file.

-6. Check the default namespace to make sure `external-dns` and Ingress Controller are deployed.

-7. Deploy UAA as usual via the helm chart.

-8. If you are using loadbalanced services, set the value of env vars NS and DOMAIN to uaa namespace and the domain you are using.
-Once the services are up, run `../ext-dns-uaa-svc-annotate.sh` to let `external-dns` generate the DNS entries for the `uaa-uaa-public` service in the Azure DNS zone.
-If you are using Ingress, you don't need to do anything.

-9. Grab the CA_CERT from the secret and deploy SCF.

-10. Set the value of the env VAR NS to the SCF namespace.
-Run `../ext-dns-cf-svc-annotate.sh`.
-This will create the DNS entries for the SCF load balanced services in the Azure DNS zone.